 Journeying to and from school: After the initial settling-in period, pupils are encouraged to become more independent by completing their journey to school without adult supervision.
 They are encouraged to walk to reach the school gates.
-Our main gate is accessed from Parsonage Road and a side gate gives access to the school.
+Our main gate is accessed from Parsonage Road and a side gate gives access to the school and is open from 08:00 for children attending before school clubs.
 The Lagger Gate is accessed from Lagger Close and gives access via a path alongside the school field.
 The Hillside Close gate opens onto the Lower School Playground and can be accessed using the Hillside Close footpath coming up from the zebra crossing on the Deanway, or by following the path from the Bowstridge Lane playground car park area.
 Parents are asked not to drive up Parsonage Road as this causes serious problems to the local residents and endangers pupils walking to school.
-The side gate near the main Parsonage Road entrance, the Lagger and Hillside Close gates are locked just after 9am and unlocked again at about 3.15pm.
-At the end of school, children make their own way from their classes to a pick up location agreed with their parent or carer, such as one of the school gates or by the zebra crossing.
+The side gate near the main Parsonage Road entrance, the Lagger and Hillside Close gates are open from 08:35 until 09:05 and unlocked again at about 3.15pm.
+At the end of school, children currently make their own way from their classes to a pick up location agreed with their parent or carer, such as one of the school gates or by the zebra crossing.
 Children are told to come back into school and report to the school office if they have not been collected at their agreed pick-up location.
-If they are still waiting after 3.45pm, we will try to contact the child’s parent or carer as appropriate.
+If they are still waiting after 3.45pm, we will contact the child’s parent or carer as appropriate.

 Labelling Clothing and Equipment: All items of uniform and kit, including coats, bags, lunch boxes, water bottles, pencil cases etc should all be clearly labelled with your child's name (initials will not suffice).